Namia River Retreat Review: Wellness, Your Way

 Wellness Style: Luxury resort with generous wellness inclusions rather than a structured destination retreat.

-Typical Stay: 3–5 nights provides enough time to enjoy the wellness experiences while exploring Hoi An.
+Recommended Length of Stay: 5 nights provides enough time to enjoy the wellness experiences while exploring Hoi An.

 Adults or Families: Suitable for both.
-Families are welcomed with two-bedroom villas and a kids' club, although I think the resort is particularly well suited to couples looking for a relaxing escape.
+Families are welcomed with two-bedroom villas and a kids' club, although I think the resort is particularly well suited to couples and friends looking for a relaxing escape.

 Alcohol & Coffee: Both are available.
 Wellness is encouraged but never imposed.